rmulcahy8/AutoReel/README.md

 The script automatically downloads the video, transcribes it, and produces a captioned MP4 file.

 To additionally create shorts, provide an output directory and (optionally) a custom highlight prompt.
+The default highlight prompt asks GPT to pick five moments lasting roughly 20–60 seconds, merging adjacent transcript snippets when helpful and stretching closer to a full minute only when the content stays compelling.
 Each generated short is capped at one minute to keep clips concise:

 ```bash
 python autocaption.py \